 Alternative Spring Break

 In partnership with the University of Washington's Pipeline Project, HCDE organizes students to participate in an Alternative Spring Break experience, bringing Human Centered Design & Engineering workshops to rural communities in Washington state.
-More »
+View a video about the inaugural HCDE Alternative Spring Break, and read the team's blog here »

 Computing Open House